Last updated: 04/03/23

 To meet CUNY’s requirements, a person is considered fully vaccinated:

-Students, faculty, and staff are strongly encouraged to receive vaccine boosters, once eligible.
+Students, faculty, and staff are strongly encouraged to receive boosters once eligible.

 NOTE: Individuals who receive a World Health Organization (WHO) approved vaccination other than the three listed above must provide more information.
 Students faculty and staff can reach out to the Location Vaccination Authority (LVAs) for details.